actions/create-github-app-token/README.md

           body: "Hello, World!"
 ```

-### Create token for all repositories in another owner's installation
+### Create a token for all repositories in another owner's installation

 ```yaml
 on: [issues]